Reviews for Shinigami Eyes

 Rated 1 out of 5

-by LookingForLoo, 7 months agoWanted to write a longer review but the character limit got me, so my main points are:
+by LookingForLoo, a year agoWanted to write a longer review but the character limit got me, so my main points are:

 - Responding with "examine your behavior" and "intersex people are welcome so long as they don't align themselves with TERFs(which in this context means "correctly use a term intersex people came up with to explain their experiences and identities" and is not, in fact, actually aligning oneself with TERFs)" when people point out that your extension is being used to harm innocent marginalized people is unacceptable.
 Given how much of our lives are online and how much violence, harassment, and ostracization an anti-trans marking invites you absolutely need to have a real solution to people using SE as a weapon.
 If you can't come up with a solution then I mean this in all seriousness, you need to take this down until you can.
 I say this as a trans person, the pros in no way outweigh the cons, and it's WELL past time y'all did something about this.